The OAS Mediation Efforts: Dominican Republic and Haiti Clash Over Irrigation Canal on the Masacre River

 Despite Almagro’s optimism, the truth is that both parties remain firm in their positions – paralyzing versus continuing the work – and show no signs of wanting to give in.
 While Haiti calls for “dialogue without impositions,” the Dominican Republic says that this dialogue is unviable as long as the construction of the canal continues unilaterally.

-“We do not want to enter a situation that is not the space to find a solution, but it is necessary to record Haiti’s responsibility if this does indeed cause a tragedy,” Álvarez warned about the end.
+“We do not want to enter a situation that is not the space to find a solution, but it is necessary to record Haiti’s responsibility if this does indeed cause a tragedy,” Álvarez warned regarding the end.

 1697167637